What Is Fell Running? 2023 Ultimate Guide

 What is the Fell Running Association?

-It is an organization (Also known as FRA) that is in charge of fell racing in England and the Isle of Man.
+It is an organization (Also known as FRA) in charge of fell racing in England and the Isle of Man.
 The Fell Runners Association, founded in 1970, today has more than 7,000 individual members who participate in the sport in England.

 Related article: tips to start running at 50 and overweight